JacobSanford/docker-rtmp-multistream/docs/services/twitch.md

-# Service: Twitch
+# Twitch

-## Description
+## Overview

-The relay can stream to Twitch.
+The relay can stream to Twitch with automatic transcoding/downscaling.
 To enable this feature, set the `TWITCH_KEY` environment variable in the `env/relay.env` file to the stream key provided by Twitch.

+The Twitch relay uses a **transformer pattern** - it re-encodes the incoming stream using FFmpeg before forwarding it to Twitch.
+This allows you to send a high-quality stream from your streaming software while the relay optimizes it for Twitch's requirements.

 ## Configuration

 The Twitch service can be configured by setting the following environment variables:

 | Variable | Description | Default |